 The 2014 Scheme contains two sections - the main or 100/100 section and the 50/50 section.
-The data requirements for both sections are the same apart from the employee contribution calculation which in the 50/50 section is half that which would be due in the main section (see section 5 - cumulative contributions).
+The data requirements for both sections are the same apart from the employee contribution calculation.
+In the 50/50 section the employee contribution is half that which would be due in the main section.
+See section 5 - cumulative contributions.

-Note that the employer contribution is still the normal full contribution rate, not half
+Important: If a member joins the 50/50 section, the employer contribution is still the normal full contribution rate not half.